 3. Find a divorce professional that is going to work with you in the best way that the system allows.

-Seeking out the strongest expert in this field is worth the time of interviews and research.
+Seeking out the strongest expert in this field is worth the time of interviews, initial consultations and research.

 Owner, Law office of Carolyn M. Bone, LLC; Certified Family Court Mediator